krobelus/rate-experiments/README.md

 optimizations to roughly match the performance of the fastest checkers.
 Based on this implementation, we are able to provide more extensive results, supporting the hypothesis that specified and operational DRAT are equally expensive to check on an average real-world instance.
-We also observe that a high number of reason deletions tends to have a significant, making specified DRAT more expensive and, to a lesser extent less expensive on certain instances.
+We also observe that a high number of reason deletions tends to have a significant impact on checking performance, making specified DRAT more expensive, and sometimes less expensive too.

 To show the incorrectness of a proof, it suffices show that a single clause introduction, or lemma in the proof cannot be inferred from the current